 My other easy recommendation at The Magic Kingdom is Columbia Harbour House, which never felt as crowded as Pecos Bill or Cosmic Ray’s in the past.
 The upstairs offered a rare quiet spot to escape the crowds.
 The music and décor created a feeling similar to the park’s earlier days.
 I’ve noticed a change during our past few visits, however.
 The crowds are getting larger, and the upstairs is no longer a peaceful haven.
 Instead, it feels just as crazy as the rest of the park.
 The secret is definitely out on the Columbia Harbour House.

 During our last day at The Magic Kingdom, picking my favorite eatery in that park for lunch was a no brainer.
 We arrived just before 1 p.m., and I figured it was late enough to avoid the rush.
 Unfortunately, the crowds remained and made me wonder what it was like during the peak time.
 The issue with Columbia Harbour House is its small size, which doesn’t handle crowds well.
 That intimate space is refreshing in quiet times, but it’s also a double-edged sword.
 While I waited in line to order food, my wife tried to go upstairs with our young daughter.
-She was blocked by a very unfriendly employee because she wasn’t carrying food, which feels short-sighted.
+An unfriendly employee blocked her because she wasn’t carrying food, which feels short-sighted.
 I expect this is a Disney policy, but this was our first experience with this rule.

 On the positive side, the Chicken Breast Nuggets & Fish was still very good.
 It’s hard to mess up fried food.
 The Garden Salad was less successful.
 It was technically a healthier alternative but of poor quality and tasteless.
 It also had quite a few green beans on top of the salad, which was an odd choice.
-Despite still liking the location, I’m not convinced that I’ll visit the Columbia Harbour House on our next trip.
+Despite still liking the location, I may skip the Columbia Harbour House on our next trip.
 If we do, I’ll make an even greater effort to visit away from the peak lunch times.
 There is more variety at The Magic Kingdom than in the past, especially during busy days.

 Pinocchio Village Haus (Magic Kingdom)